snowdriftcoop/snowdrift/CONTRIBUTING.md

 ## Prerequisites to contributing

-To get started, the only absolute requirements are that you have a reasonably new laptop or desktop computer system (less than 10 years old generally), and know how to use a terminal to enter commands in the command-line.
+To work with Snowdrift, you should have a reasonably new laptop or desktop computer system (less than 10 years old generally) and know how to open a terminal and enter commands.

 Generally, everything works smoothly with GNU/Linux, \*BSD systems, and OS X.

-We do not fully support Windows at this time, so we generally suggest Windows users switch systems or run a virtual machine.
-As proprietary systems, Windows and OS X go against the Snowdrift.coop mission.
-Still, we would prefer the options to work rather than not.
-Our [Build guide](BUILD.md) has instructions for testing Windows as far as we've figured out so far.
+We do not support Windows at this time, so we suggest Windows users switch systems or run a virtual machine.
+We encourage Windows users to switch to a free/libre/open system anyway, but if you really want to help test Snowdrift on Windows, our [Build guide](BUILD.md) has some notes about that.

-## Command-line basics
+## Command-line beginner's basics

 In general, when you see a list of commands to enter, we recommend entering them in one-at-a-time exactly as you see them.
 However, it should work to copy and paste a collection of commands all at once.

-Note that, in most cases, you must use Ctrl-Shift-V to paste into the terminal.
-For historical reasons, Ctrl-V does something else in most terminals.
+NB: in most cases, you must use Ctrl-Shift-V to paste into the terminal (for historic reasons, Ctrl-V does something else usually).

 We also highly recommend use of tab-completion.
 See the wikibook "A Quick Introduction to Unix" in the resources at the end of this file for more